#3 in the Giants' lineup

 Clyde Perry spent half of the 1930 season with the San Francisco Seals of the Pacific Coast League where he logged a 7-7 record with a 6.02 ERA.
 He gave up 175 hits and 74 walks in 124 innings while batting .327 in 55 at bats.
 He would return to play several more seasons with the Maryville Giants during the 30's, 40's, and early 50's, mostly as a center fielder.
 In 1933, he led the SVL in HR's with 7 and 2nd in batting average at .403.
 In 1929, he led the Colusa Prunepickers to a Sacramento Valley League championship when he went 16-2 (17-4) including 12 wins in a row, both all-time SVL records.

 Webster, the son of a rancher, was born in Grass Valley, California before moving to the small foothill community of Browns Valley at age six.
-He attended Marysville High School and by age 17, he was a Sacramento Valley League all-star while playing shortstop for the Marysville Giants.
+He attended Marysville High School and by age 17, was a Sacramento Valley League all-star while playing shortstop for the Marysville Giants.
 That same year, he got into 7 games with the Salem Senators of the class B Northwest League where he hit .385 in 13 at bats.
 The next year, at age 18, Webster hit .253 with 2 home runs in 462 ab's for the same Senators where he was a teammate of Wheatland's Harold Swanson.
-In 1957, Webster was promoted to the Amarillo Gold Sox of the Class A Western League where the all-star shortstop enjoyed his best season as a pro by hitting .284 with 19 home runs and 23 doubles (.427 SLG) in 627 at bats.
+In 1957, Webster was promoted to the Amarillo Gold Sox of the level-A Western League where the all-star shortstop enjoyed his best season as a pro by hitting .284 with 19 home runs and 23 doubles (.427 SLG) in 627 at bats.
 In 1958, at age 20, Webster was the starting shortstop for the AAA Sacramento Solons of the Pacific Coast League.
 He passed up a $4,000 offer from the Yankees to play for the Solons.
 In 102 games, he hit .244 with 10 home runs before being sold to the Cleveland Indians for $25,000.

 In 1960, Webster combined to hit .230 for two AAA teams--the Montreal Royals of the International League and the Indianapolis Indians of the American Association.
-The next season, Webster returned to the AAA Pacific Coast League where he split time with Vancouver Mounties and Hawaii Ilanders batting .220 with 7 home runs in 119 games as a 2nd baseman.
+The next season, Webster returned to the AAA Pacific Coast League where he split time with the Vancouver Mounties and Hawaii Islanders batting .220 with 7 home runs in 119 games as a 2nd baseman.
 He remained with Hawaii for the 1962 season and hit .206 in just 28 games.
 Webster ended his professional baseball career at Charlotte of the AA South Atlantic League batting .225 in 104 games including 6 home runs.
 He spent a total of 8 years in the minors with a career .248 average, mostly at the AAA level.
-Webster returned to the Yuba-Sutter area as a playing manager and guided the 1967 Yuba-Sutter Twins to a Placer-Nevada League title.
+Webster returned to the Yuba-Sutter area as a playing-manager and guided the 1967 Yuba-Sutter Twins to a Placer-Nevada League title.